Lia Pereira: 2023–24 season: Two Grand Prix medals and Grand Prix Final debut

-The team's results qualified them to the 2023–24 Grand Prix Final in Beijing.
-Pereira/Michaud finished sixth in the short program after Pereira fell on their throw jump, which she called an "untypical" error.
-They were sixth in the free skate as well after a lift error, which Michaud said he was "annoyed" by, but "overall, we are pretty pleased."
+The team's results qualified them for the 2023–24 Grand Prix Final in Beijing.
+Pereira/Michaud finished sixth in the short program, after Pereira fell on the throw triple loop, which she called an untypical error.
+They were sixth in the free skate as well after a lift error, which Michaud said he was annoyed by, but added that "overall, we are pretty pleased."
 Pereira viewed it as a new experience for the team to be coming back after a disappointing short program.

 Following the conclusion of the Grand Prix series, Pereira and Michaud opted to revise their "River" short program to a softer version with different choreography, based on feedback from judges and other coaches.
-They finished narrowly second in the short program at the 2024 Canadian Championships, narrowly behind reigning national champions Stellato-Dudek/Deschamps.
+They finished second in the short program at the 2024 Canadian Championships, narrowly behind reigning national champions Stellato-Dudek/Deschamps.
 Jump and throw issues in the free skate saw them more distantly second in that segment, winning the silver medal.

-Michaud injured his back shortly after the national championships, limiting the team's training heading into the 2024 Four Continents Championships, where they finished fifth after performing "downgraded" content in the free skate.

-At the 2024 World Championships, held on home ice in Montreal, Pereira/Michaud placed ninth in the short program, having skated cleanly but receiving only a level 1 on the triple twist.
-In the free skate, despite Pereira falling on a throw landing, they were seventh in the segment, moving up to eighth overall.
+Michaud injured his back shortly after the national championships, limiting the team's training ahead of the 2024 Four Continents Championships, where they finished fifth after performing downgraded content in the free skate.
+At the 2024 World Championships held on home ice in Montreal, Pereira/Michaud placed ninth in the short program, having skated cleanly but receiving only a level one on the triple twist.
+In the free skate, despite Pereira falling on the throw triple loop, they were seventh in that segment, moving up to eighth overall.
 Pereira called the fall "quite disappointing, just because we hoped for such a great moment, but there's still a lot of great things I can take away from this.
 It's an experience I'll remember forever."

-2024–25 season
+2024–25 season: Grand Prix bronze and Four Continents bronze

 Pereira/Michaud began the season at the 2024 CS Nebelhorn Trophy.
-They struggled in the short program, coming seventh in that segment, but came third in the free skate and rose to fifth overall.
-On the 2024–25 Grand Prix circuit, the team entered the 2024 Grand Prix de France as the defending champions, which Pereira cited as a new experience.
-Third in the short program with a clean performance, the free skate proved more difficult, with her falling on both throw jumps.
-They dropped to fifth overall.
-At their second assignment, the 2024 Cup of China, they fared better, placing third in both segments (including a new personal best in the short program) and winning the bronze medal.
+They struggled in the short program, coming seventh in that segment, but came third in the free skate and rose to fifth place overall.
+On the 2024–25 Grand Prix series, the team entered the 2024 Grand Prix de France as the defending champions, which Pereira cited as a new experience.
+Third in the short program with a clean performance, the free skate proved more difficult for the team, with Pereira falling on both the throw triple loop and the throw triple Salchow.
+They dropped to fifth place overall.
+At their second assignment, the 2024 Cup of China, the team fared better, placing third in both segments (including a personal best score in the short program), and won the bronze medal.
+During the short program, the team completed a triple twist, a throw triple Salchow, and a side-by-side triple Salchow, setting a personal best of 66.90 points.
+During the free skate, the team performed a side-by-side triple Salchow, a triple twist, a throw triple Salchow and level four twists.
+However, Pereira missed the throw triple loop, while Michaud stumbled on a double Axel.
 Pereira called it a "steppingstone" week.